 The Portland Stone Formation (Portland Group) is the formal name for limestones in Wiltshire and Dorset deposited in shallow seas about 149-145 million years ago (Late Tithonian/Middle Volgian).
 In the Vale of Wardour, the Portland Stone Formation (Fm) is divided into three Members (Mbr), from bottom upwards, the Tisbury Mbr, the Wockley Mbr and the Chilmark Mbr.
 In Dorset the Portland Stone Fm is divided into the Portland Chert Mbr overlain by the Portland Freestone Mbr.
 See “Portland Stone - Dorset” elsewhere in this website.
 In both Wilts and Dorset the marine Portland Group is overlain by the non-marine Purbeck Group.

 In the Vale of Wardour, the Portland Stone has long been quarried between Tisbury in the west and Chilmark in the east.
-Names have evolved since the outcrops were first described over 200 years ago but two quality freestones, the Lower/Main Building Stone (Tisbury Mbr) and the Upper Building Stone (Chilmark Mbr), have been used widely in Wilts, North Dorset and Hants, e.g. Salisbury Cathedral.
-The Ragstone (Tisbury Mbr) has also been used locally.
+Names have evolved since the outcrops were first described over 200 years ago but two quality freestones, the Lower Building Stone (Tisbury Mbr) and the Upper Building Stone (Chilmark Mbr), have been used widely in Wilts, North Dorset and Hants, e.g. Salisbury Cathedral.
+N.B.
+The Lower Building Stone is also sometimes referred to as the Main Building Stone The Ragstone (Tisbury Mbr) has also been used locally.
 The Wockley Mbr is a soft lime mudstone unsuitable for building.
 Thin hard basal Purbeck limestones have also been used locally.

 Sometimes referred to as “Chilmark Stone”, it is not to be confused with the Upper Building Stone, extracted only from Chilmark.
-The Lower or Main Building Stone is best designated as Wardour Main or, if necessary, Chilmark Main.
+The Lower Building Stone is best designated as Wardour Lower or, if necessary, Chilmark Lower.
 Currently quarried at Upper Chicksgrove only.

 Text WGT Mar 2017